kshortrede/projects/StatsProject/README.md

 * Provide a user-friendly interface
 * Provide correct results
 * Print the results to a .txt generated in the user's folder

+* Provide an executable that is packaged with Java so the user doesn't need to have it installed in his/her computer